 Decision Making Skills

-I believe it is also important to point out that making a decision does not mean to put it off or not to decide.
-Kids need to understand that when they do that, it gives someone else the power to decide for you.
+I believe it is also important to point out that making a decision does not mean putting it off or deciding.
+Kids need to understand that it gives someone else the power to decide for them when they do that.
 When I was young, I had a difficult time making a decision.
 I don’t believe that I understood the importance of just making a decision, that in many cases, it wasn’t life or death.
 For example, I am choosing what to eat at a restaurant.
 It is an easy decision, and often whatever we want will be pleasing to eat.
 It is essential to point out that making a mistake is also okay.
 Help your kids to learn from it and to move on.
 Do not protect them from the consequences of poor decisions.

-If you can encourage your kids to journal, help them to write about some of their decisions and how they turned out.
-Sit with your kids today and talk with them about making various decisions and help them to learn a process that you use in making decisions.
-Decision-making skills is a life skill that will serve your kids for all of their days.
+If you can encourage your kids to journal, help them write about some of their decisions and how they turned out.
+Sit with your kids today and talk with them about making various decisions and help them learn a process you use in making decisions.
+Decision-making skills are life skills that will serve your kids for all of their days.

 Yours for Better Parenting,